a24hori/a24hori.github.io/index.md

 ## About me

-Thanks for visiting my website.
+Hello, and welcome to my website!
 I am Atsushi Hori, a Ph.D. student at Kyoto University.
-My research topics are continuous optimization, Nash games, and variational inequalities.
-I am especially interested in extending these concepts to uncertain situations, such as stochastic variational inequality and distributionally robust Nash games.
+My research focuses on developing mathematical models and algorithms for solving complex problems in continuous optimization, Nash games, and variational inequalities.
+Now I am particularly interested in exploring those uncertain cases, such as stochastic variational inequalities and distributionally robust Nash games.

-I got my Bachelor's and Master's degrees from Nanzan University under the supervision of Professor Masao Fukushima.
+My passion for optimization was sparked during my undergraduate studies at Nanzan University, where I had the privilege of studying under the guidance of Professor Masao Fukushima.
-Then I worked as a software engineer for two years, which was totally different from the optimization field.
+After receiving my Bachelor's and Master's degrees, I decided to take a detour and work as a software engineer for two years, which was a great learning experience but also a stark contrast to the optimization field.
-After quitting the job, I went back to the optimization community.
-My current supervisor is Professor Nobuo Yamashita.

-Although I moved to Kyoto (a beautiful city and comfortable to live in!), professors at Nanzan University take care of me, and I sometimes join a seminar on operations research held online.
-I really appreciate their advice and helpful comments.
+Eventually, I decided to return to my roots and enrolled in the Ph.D. program at Kyoto University, where I am now supervised by Professor Nobuo Yamashita.

+Although I now reside in the beautiful city of Kyoto, I am still in contact with my professors at Nanzan University, who continue to provide me with valuable advice and guidance.
+I also have the opportunity to participate in online seminars on operations research, which I greatly appreciate.
+All in all, I am grateful for the support and guidance of my mentors, both past and present.

 ## Education